engity-com/bifroest/docs/reference/authorization/bifroest.md

 OpenSSH public keys of the immediately upstream Bifröst certificate authorities.
 At least this property or [`trustedUserCAsFile`](#property-trustedUserCAsFile) is required.

 <<property("trustedUserCAsFile", ref("File Path", "../data-type.md#file-path", ref("Public Keys", "../data-type.md#public-keys")))>>
 Same as [`trustedUserCAs`](#property-trustedUserCAs), but loaded from one file when the authorization is initialized.
 Both properties can be used together.
-A configured file must exist and contain at least one valid public key.
+A configured file must exist, contain at least one valid public key, and be no larger than 4 MiB because its keys are materialized during startup.

 <<property("audiences", "list of strings")>>
 Accepted delegation audiences.
 If omitted, only the name of the local flow is accepted.
 An explicitly configured non-empty list replaces that default; an explicitly empty list is invalid.